kaby76/Trash/src/triconv/readme.md

 ## Current version

-0.20.27 Major change to trgen templates and processing of STG, ST, and plain files.
+0.20.28 Update run.sh in templates.
 NB: not all Trash tools supported yet.